Last updated on March 6, 2026

 The History of Colorless Mana in MTG

-Colorless was present at Magic's birth.
-The most famous mana rock in Commander, Sol Ring, was right there in Alpha, and there were two other colorless producers in Magic's first expansion: Basalt Monolith and Mana Vault.
+Colorless mana goes all the way back to Magic's birth.
+The most famous mana rock in Commander, Sol Ring, was right there in Alpha, and there were two other colorless producers in Magic's first set: Basalt Monolith and Mana Vault.

 What Counts as Colorless Mana?

-Colorless mana is anything that has the c symbol on it.
+Colorless mana is anything that has the colorless diamond symbol () on it.

 The difference here is that colorless is a type of mana, and generic is a mana cost.